apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 The following HTTP request parameter MAY be specified to /logout.
 It is case sensitive and SHOULD be handled by /logout.

--   url [OPTIONAL] - if "url" is specified, the URL specified by "url" SHOULD be on the logout page with descriptive text.
+-   url \[OPTIONAL\] - if "url" is specified, the URL specified by "url" SHOULD be on the logout page with descriptive text.
 For example, "The application you just logged out of has provided a link it would like you to follow.
-Please click here to access http://www.example.org."
+Please click here to access http://www.example.org".
+    As a HTTP request parameter, the value MUST be URL-encoded as described in Section 2.2 of RFC 1738 [[4](<#4>)].

--   service [OPTIONAL, CAS 3.0] - if "service" is specified, the browser might be automatically redirected to the URL specified by "service" after the logout was performed by the CAS server.
+-   service \[OPTIONAL, CAS 3.0\] - if a "service" parameter is specified, the browser might be automatically redirected to the URL specified by "service" after the logout was performed by the CAS server.
 If redirection by the CAS Server is actually performed depends on the server configuration.
+    As a HTTP request parameter, the "service" value MUST be URL-encoded as described in Section 2.2 of RFC 1738 [[4](<#4>)].